-Love huskies but think they’re just a little too big?
+Love Huskies but think they’re just a little too big?
 Enter the Corgi cross Husky!
-A mix between the petite Corgi and the beautiful, striking Husky dog, this crossbeed is loveable, friendly and outgoing whilst still being a manageable size
+A mix between the short Corgi and the beautiful, striking Husky dog, this crossbeed is loveable, friendly and outgoing whilst still being a manageable size.

 Physical attributes of the crossbreed

 Weight: 20-50 pounds (variable depending on dominant genes)

 Life expectancy: 12 to 15 years

 A Corgi cross Husky is quite literally (in the physical sense) a smaller Husky.
 Horgis often have a mixed grey and white coat with black accents, but variations of beautiful cream, black, red, orange and brown colours are possible too.